 The eleventh exception is that the 10% additional tax will not apply to certain military reservists.
-A military reservist called to active duty for 180 days or more on or after September 11, 2001 is not subject to the 10% premature penalty tax of Code section 72(t), as long as the distribution was or is made during his or her time on active duty.
-This provision is retroactively effective as of September 11, 2001.
-If you took a distribution during the period of September 11, 2001, to August 17, 2006, you may be entitled to a tax refund.
+A military reservist called to active duty for 180 days or more on or after September 11, 2001, is not subject to the 10% premature penalty tax of Code section 72(t), as long as the distribution was or is made during his or her time on active duty.

-The twelfth exception is that the 10% tax will not apply if you are a covered expatriate and you are deemed to have received a distribution of your entire IRA account under the special tax rules applying to expatriates.
+The twelfth exception is that the 10% tax will

+not apply if you are a covered expatriate and you are deemed to have received a distribution of your entire IRA account under the special tax rules applying to expatriates.

-The thirteenth exception is that the 10% tax will not apply if your distribution is on account of you being a victim of a qualifying hurricane or other federally declared disaster.
+The thirteenth exception is that the 10% tax will not apply if your distribution is on account of you being a victim of a qualifying hurricane or other federally declared disaster, including COVID-19.